-The Wealthfront Cash Account generates 0.35% APY.
-Plus, users who deposit their paychecks directly gain access to that money two days before payday.
+The Wealthfront Cash Account generates 0.10% APY.
+Plus, users who deposit their paychecks can directly gain access to that money up to two days before payday.
 It offers automatic bill pay services, and it links to a full-feature debit card.

-It only costs $1 to open a Wealthfront Cash Account, and there are no account fees, overdraft fees, or thresholds to meet to avoid any other fees.
+You only need $1 to open a Wealthfront Cash Account, and there are no account fees, overdraft fees, or thresholds to meet to avoid any other fees.

 “Consolidating the traditional checking and savings accounts was important for us because we try to get our clients every single dollar that we can,” Wauck said.
 “Our customers know they’re not going to build wealth through a checking or savings account, but they have to have cash on hand — and it should be earning some interest.”